Aliefe02/Drone/README.md

 # Drone
 Drone controlling programs to control a drone using Raspberry Pi

+# Ground Station
+Draw a path on the desktop application and set parameters, hit Start Drone.
+Drone will take off and follow that path according to your parameters.

+# Keyboard Controller
+Control your drone using keyboard of your pc.
+Key bindings are written in the code.

 Requirements<br/>
 ---------------
-Flight controller with ArduPilot Software
+Flight controller with ArduPilot Software<br/>
-Raspberry Pi with necessary libraries installed for drone connection 0.96 inch OLED display connected to RPi to display data 2 LoRa devices (I use ra-02)
+Raspberry Pi with necessary libraries installed for drone connection<br/>
+0.96 inch OLED display connected to RPi to display data<br/>
+2 LoRa devices (I use ra-02)<br/>
-Arduino Nano
+Arduino Nano <br/>

 Connect 1 LoRa to RPi and other to Nano.
 Connect Nano to laptop to use serial connection